 During review of final plats, applicants should work with other agencies to complete the installation or approval of project utility services.
-Applicants should directly contact the Snohomish Health District (SHD), Snohomish County PUD (electricity), and their local water and sewer district(s) (or in the case of on-site septic and well systems, SHD) to gain necessary approvals.
+Applicants should directly contact the Snohomish County Health Department (SHD), Snohomish County PUD (electricity), and their local water and sewer district(s) (or in the case of on-site septic and well systems, SHD) to gain necessary approvals.
 These approvals should be submitted to PDS staff.
 Additionally, applicants should continue work on civil construction (if necessary) to complete all inspections, as-builts, and project bonding.

 Once a project is approved for final signed prints, the applicant will be contacted by PDS for any outstanding items that must be addressed before a project can be administratively.
 The applicant must obtain signatures from the surveyor, all parties with interest in the plat, and other certificates of approval from County departments.
 Payment of all taxes due for the calendar year and any other outstanding back-taxes must be made in full to the Snohomish County Treasurer prior to recording.